Home Blog Employment Contract Red Flags

 • Identifying Unstructured Salary and Benefits: An employee's compensation package may include base pay in addition to incentives and commissions.
 It also mentions the benefits your employer may pay in whole or part.
 All these forms of compensation are part of the total compensation package.
 If any of these payment terms don't sound fair, it is a sign of an employment contract red flag.

 • Recognizing Broad Non-Compete Agreements: Non-compete agreements (NCAs) are used by many employers to protect their intellectual property, trade secrets, and consumer relationships.
 These agreements prohibit former employees from working for competitors after leaving the employer who required them to execute the NCA.
+Generally, NCAs can restrict employees from working for competitors in a specific geographical area for a certain period of time.
 Employees' prospective employment cannot be disallowed if the restrictions are excessively long, geographically inappropriate, or prohibit them from doing any work for which they have potential.

 • Understanding Provisions Regarding Intellectual Property: When an employee creates intellectual property using their employer's resources, the employer receives entitlement over the ownership of that IP.
 This does not exclude the employee from their legal rights over the IP.
 Restrictions of these rights are a red flag in employment contracts.